magsallen/CV/README.md

 In just four months I’ve worked my way from code newbie to capable Junior Developer with the ability to write clean, maintainable and extendable code while following cutting-edge best practices.
 I'm engaged with the community, coaching fellow learners at codebar and enjoying meetups.
 And I've never been happier.

 I'm now looking for my first Junior Developer role as part of an empowered team of engineers sharing my passion for agile who want to make the world more awesome.

-## Skills
+## <a name="skills">Skills</a>

 #### Communication Queen